Jes Sherman

 My first lab position was in entomology, studying evolutionary relationships between parasitic wasps.
 I organized a database of samples, performed PCR and gel electrophoresis, and was tasked with ordering lab supplies and handling shipments of research samples.I learn quickly: I was hired as a freshman undergraduate with no experience.
 After a few months, my postdoc mentor left, and I found myself in charge of the molecular biology lab, supervising another undergraduate student worker.

-Jes Sherman Skills
+Jes Sherman education

 Uc Santa Barbara

-Materials Chemistry
+Bs, Chemistry

 University Of Kentucky

-Frequently Asked Questions about Jes Sherman
+Frequently asked questions about Jes Sherman

 What company does Jes Sherman work for?

-Jes Sherman works for Freedom Photonics, Llc
+Jes Sherman works for Freedom Photonics, LLC.

 What is Jes Sherman's email address?